Black, Michigan, US |

 caution as this places one very close to the brink of Gabbro Falls.
 Known locally as Baker Falls,

-Gabbro has an initial drop of about 10' onto rock, immediately spilling another 25' into a narrow
+Gabbro has an initial drop of about 10' onto rock, immediately spilling another 25' into

-boulder.
-The whole sequence is well worth taking a look at when in the area, even if you do not
+behind a large boulder.
+The whole sequence is well worth taking a look at when in the area, even

-intend to boat this reach.
+if you do not intend to boat this reach.

-Note: Part or all (it is unclear from the write-up on their 'blog') of this drop was run in
+Note: Part or all (it is unclear from the write-up on their 'blog') of this drop was run

-the rest of the drop.
+finishing the rest of the drop.

 There is about a third of a mile of rockbed rapid downstream of Gabbro to the covered bridge at